alphagov/magna-charta/README.md

 Working in:

+- Safari 5
 - Safari 6
 - Chrome
 - Firefox
 - IE9
 - IE8
 - Opera
-- iPad Safari ( toggle functionality doesn't work )
+- iPhone, iPad
-- Chrome, Android 4.2 ( toggle functionality doesn't work )
+- Chrome, Android 4.2

-By default, we disable the plugin and revert to standard tables for IE<8.
+By default, we disable the plugin and revert to standard tables for IE < 8.

 ## Contributing